-Chart 1-15.
-In 2005, out-of-country relocations accounted for about one-third of workers separated from their jobs due to the relocation of work
+Chart 1-14.
+In 2006, nearly forty percent of workers separated from their jobs due to the relocation of work were separated due to out-of-country relocations

 NOTE: Data refer to extended mass layoffs (private sector nonfarm employers indicated that 50 or more workers were separated from their jobs for at least 31 days) in which the employer reports that work was relocated.
 These movements of work were to other U.S. locations or to locations outside of the U.S., and they occurred either within the same company or to other companies.